 ink-color applied to the text

 Brown.
-For example, when composed, the text item and variable together will produce: Brown, which can be described as the word
+For example, when composed, the text item and variable together might produce: Brown, which can be described as the word

 Brown with the variable